JimJammer88/ContinuousControl/Report.md

 Format: ![online_training](url)

 The unity environment includes tools for visualtion.
 Below is a short clip of the trained agent(after 400 episodes) in the envrionment.
+The full epidode has been posted on [YouTube](https://www.youtube.com/watch?v=OseH3sEPzuI)

 ![](Trained.gif)